About self-service search

 Click Search to view the self-service page.

-Select the data set to view the corresponding search page and the events.
+Select the data source to view the corresponding search page and the events.

 When you select a risk indicator from the user’s timeline, the risk indicator information section is displayed in the right pane.
 Click Event Search to view the self-service search page.

-The search page displays the events and timeline details corresponding to the user’s risk indicator and the data source.
+The search page displays the events based on the user’s risk indicator and its associated data source.

 For more information on risk timeline, see Risk timeline.